ccmehil/star_coords/README.md

 # Extras

-This is a porject by a hobby newbie, I've had a telescope for less than a month whenI created this project and I'm still learning, lingo and other associations.
+This is a project by a hobby newbie, I've had a telescope for less than a month when I created this project and I'm still learning, lingo and other associations.
 All feedback, contribution and engagement is welcome!
 Python is also relatively new to me.

 - [Code of Conduct](docs/CODE_OF_CONDUCT.md)
 - [License](docs/LICENSE)